4 Helpful Ways to Plan Out Your Standards Based Curriculum for ELA

 Link to free planning sheets here.

-Or Try Finding a Premade Pacing Guide
+Bonus: Try Finding a Premade Pacing Guide for ELA Standards Based Curriculum

 If you are unsure of where to start, think about using a pre-made pacing guide.
 These can steer you in the right direction and they usually keep you from leaving any standards out.
 Like I mentioned at the beginning of this post, there are more than just reading and writing standards we are trying to fit into our instruction.
 A pacing guide will be your best guide for inclusive, standards-based planning.